liferay/liferay-central-test-2/modules/util/sass-compiler-jni/readme.txt

 	- Run the tdm-gcc 32-bit installer and then click "Create".
 	- Install with all the defaults.
 	- Go to the installation folder C:\TDM-GCC-32\bin.
-	- Copy gcc.exe to a new file named cc.exe.
 	- Execute "gradle buildLibSass_Win32_x86" from sass-compiler.

 For resources/win32-x86-64/sass.dll: